jonth93/laravel-bootstrap-components/README.md

 ## Installation

-You can install the package via composer:
+You can install the package via updating your composer.json file

 ```bash
 {